groovy-tutorial/groovy-tutorial/manuscript/08/08_02_TheBasics.md

 T> ## Classes are types
 T> The definition of the `Person` class now provides the programmer with an new reference type.

-Objects consist of fields (data) and methods for interacting with that data.
-For example, the code below describes a `Person` class with a `name` field and a `getName` method:
+Objects consist of properties (data) and methods for interacting with that data.
+For example, the code below describes a `Person` class with a `name` property and a `getName` method:

-{title="A basic class with a field and a method",lang=Java}
+{title="A basic class with a property and a method",lang=Java}
 	class Person {
 	    def name